 Fall has all the makings of the perfect season: boots, pumpkins, holidays, scarves, and bonfires.
-But there is only one flaw that comes with fall, and that is changing the clocks for daylight saving time (DST).
+But there is only one flaw that comes with fall: daylight saving time (DST).
 Not only does DST mean you'll be walking out of work into darkness, it means a temporary adjustment in sleep habits.
 Having lived through time changes for so long, you know what it feels like for you, but how daylight saving time will affect your baby's sleep is another story.
 But the good news is, all your hard bedtime work won't be ruined forever.

 Everyone's body has an internal clock to determine the difference between sleeping and waking, called the circadian rhythm.
 Just the one hour time change for daylight saving time will affect your baby's natural sleep clock, as Today's Parent reported.
 Before she finds a new rhythm, your baby may be little extra cranky until she adjusts.